 The master's degree programs are structured for teachers, administrators, business men and women, pastors, musicians, artists, and serious Bible scholars who wish to increase their usability in Christian service.
 In addition, doctoral programs in education and a Doctor of Ministry degree are offered.
 In each program, theory is firmly anchored to practice, and a positive, encouraging spirit is personified by all faculty.
-For further information, see Division of Graduate Studies (p.
-221) and Pensacola Theological Seminary (p.
-225).
+For further information, see Seminary and Graduate Studies (p.
+232).